 Set in 5,000 hectares on a private estate the sanctuary is also home to other rescued lions and tigers who live in large acreage habitats of pristine African bush.
 Real lion country!

-After spending the first few months in their bonding camps, where their health and wellbeing can be checked by staff and veterinarians, the ADI rescued African lions will also enjoy huge natural enclosures, complete with drinking pools, platforms and toys.
+After acclimatising to their new environment in special bonding camps, where their health and wellbeing can be checked by staff and veterinarians, the ADI rescued African lions are released into natural enclosures, complete with drinking pools, platforms and toys.